graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

     $ size -A binaries.a > tiles_elf.txt

 This pipes a tile-by-tile rendition of the memory consumed in bytes to the file *tiles_elf.txt*.
+All the memory allocated is part of the *text* section.
-The important part is the *data* section, which contains the graph-dependent components of memory allocation.
-This can be extracted from the file to produce a single column of data where each entry is the *data* entry:
+This can be extracted from the tiles elf files to produce a single column where each entry is the size of the *text* section corresponding to a tile:

 .. code-block:: console

-    $ size -A binaries.a | grep -e ".data" | awk '{print $2}' > data_usage_per_tile.txt
+    $ size -A binaries.a | grep -e ".text" | awk '{print $2}' > memory_usage_per_tile.txt

-The file *data_usage_per_tile.txt* will contain this single column of *data* allocation.
-Further facets of the deployed graph can be extracted from this approach, and are well documented in the out of memory guide.
+The file *memory_usage_per_tile.txt* will contain this single column of memory allocation.
+Further facets of the deployed graph can be extracted from this approach, and are documented in the out of memory guide.

 Dumping auxiliary Poplar information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~